 Choose the slow season for better chances of an upgrade

-If ship is sailing at 100% capacity you can’t get an upgrade.
+If your ship is sailing at 100% capacity you can’t get an upgrade.
 It’s as simple as that.
 That’s why there are really no guarantees you will get one in the first place, unless the captain of the ship happens to be your cousin or something.
-So the best times to get an upgrade are during the slow months and not during the first 3 months of the year.
+So the best times to get an upgrade are during the slow months and not during summer or near holidays.
 That being said, there are still cancellations and no-shows during the busy months.